 Little did I know at the time that I would also miss out on some of the traditional food items that we would eat regularly.
 Jam Jams was one such food.
 I loved Jam Jams; they were a Purity Ltd. Product and my mom would purchase them quite often.
 They are basically a molasses cookie that has been sandwiched with jam.

 Many years later, the same Purity-prepared Jam Jams began turning up in regular stores in Ontario.
 I can now purchase them at some grocery stores, and even a few Wal-Mart’s here in Canada stock them.
 But, the problem is, they don’t taste the same as I remember.

 Did the recipe change?
 Are they using ingredients from different suppliers?
 Did my tastes change over the years?
 Who knows!
 I do, however, know this – my dad makes the best Homemade Newfoundland Jam Jams that I’ve ever tasted; far better than the store-bought kind.
 This recipe is as close to his as I can get it.

 If memory serves me correctly, the original Jam Jams are sandwiched with an apple-raspberry filling.
-For my recipe, I’m using partridge berry jam that was given to me by the lovely Tammy Richards.
-(She’s McKenna’s best friend Maddi’s mom.
+For my recipe, I’m using partridgeberry jam that was given to me by the lovely Tammy Richards.
+(Tammy is Maddi’s mom.
+Maddi and McKenna are best friends.
 They live in Newfoundland.)
 Tammy visited this past summer and brought me the jam, along with dried capelin, but that’s a story for later.